 “Please don’t drop your guard, people in all age groups are at risk of becoming seriously ill due to COVID-19.”

 He also urged people who have not yet been vaccinated to register on the HSE’s Covid-19 vaccine portal.

-Chief Executive of Louth County Council, Joan Martin said that the recent spike in cases is a warning that Covid-19 is still around.
+Chief Executive of Louth County Council, Joan Martin said that the high case numbers are a warning that Covid-19 is still around.

 “We all have to take personal responsibility.
 We must still remain vigilant and continue to follow the public health guidelines,” said Ms Martin.

 Subscribe or register today to discover more from DonegalLive.ie